claire-era/pevar-v0.1_runnable/README.md

 ## PEVAR V.1.0 (last updated: Nov.
 25, 2019)
-Version 1.0 is solely the PEVAR (.jar) file, without integration to TASSEL5.
-This is solely run inside the CLI as
-## Currently run in Windows 10 (64-bit)
+Version 1.0 is solely the PEVAR (.jar) file, __without integration to TASSEL5__.
+PEVAR is already packed as a JAR executable ready to be run on a HapMap file.
+This is run in Windows 10 (64-bit).

 ### Preliminaries
 User must have Python 3, Java JDK (at least v8) to run .jar files, and R.\